2023 Selby and Ainsty by-election: Background

 Selby and Ainsty is a rural constituency in North Yorkshire, covering the former District of Selby (defunct since 2023).
 The only towns are the namesake market town of Selby and the smaller towns of Tadcaster and Sherburn in Elmet.
 The rural areas of the seat include parts of the ancient wapentake of the Ainsty of York and villages such as Camblesforth and Eggborough.
 Since boundary changes in advance of the 2010 election, Selby and Ainsty had been considered a "traditional Tory safe seat".

 Incumbent MP Nigel Adams had been a close ally of former Prime Minister Boris Johnson.
 He had served as the constituency's MP since its creation in 2010 and had most recently defended it in 2019 with a majority of just over 20,000 votes relative to his nearest competitor.
 He resigned as an MP one day after Johnson did, an action which itself triggered a by-election in Uxbridge and South Ruislip; Adams had previously rejected the idea he would stand down as an MP early.
 He had been expected to receive a peerage as part of Boris Johnson's resignation honours, but had been removed from the final list by the House of Lords Appointments Commission (HOLAC).

 The Sunday Times reported that, on 2 June 2023, Johnson met the incumbent Conservative Prime Minister, Rishi Sunak, and agreed to campaign for him if Sunak approved his honours list.
 A source close to Sunak denied any deal was agreed, but that Sunak said he would not interfere in the process.
 The list of proposed peerages went to the commission, which rejected several names, presumed to include Dorries and Adams, as they were serving MPs who were not planning to stand down imminently.
 This led to a row about whether arrangements could be made for Adams and the others.
 Johnson wanted Sunak to overrule the HOLAC or promise to give Adams, Dorries and Alok Sharma peerages later, but Sunak refused.

-The Uxbridge and South Ruislip and Somerton and Frome by-elections were held on the same day.
+Adams had previously announced his intention to stand down as an MP at the 2024 general election, with the party having selected a candidate to succeed him the previous day.
+Adams formally confirmed his resignation on 12 June.